 In 2008 the NWTF partnered with The Nature Conservancy and funds from the California Duck Stamp to convert 78 acres of the unit back into native grasses, and in 2015 the NWTF again granted fundraising dollars to add an additional 9 acres of native grasses.
 Then in 2016, the NWTF was successful with an upland game bird grant, which would help complete the remaining 34 acres of grasslands into native grasses and wildflowers on the Sul Norte Unit.

-Well unfortunately, due to the severe flooding in the winter of 2016/17, field prep had to be started from scratch and the project got delayed until the Fall of 2018.
-Well this last week soil conditions were perfect, and the refuge jumped on the opportunity to put the seed in the ground.
+Well unfortunately, due to the severe flooding in the winter of 2016/17, the refuge had to start from scratch on field prep, and the project got delayed.
+But in mid December 2018, soil conditions were perfect, and the refuge jumped on the opportunity to put the seed in the ground.

 Healthy grasslands are vital for the recruitment of many upland game bird species, including wild turkeys, pheasants, and California quail.
 Grasslands not only provide great habitat for insects (which are a crucial food source for growing wild turkey poults), but are also important escape cover for upland birds to hide from predators.
 We can only hope that this planting will result in the beneficial habitat that we’ve envisioned for this unit of the refuge.